TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 13/Job 13.25.md

 ---

-Wilt thou harass a driven leaf?
-And wilt thou pursue the dry stubble?
+Will you harass a driven leaf?
+Will you pursue the dry stubble?